raviolli77/UCSBProjectGroup-Syllabus-Spring2017/weekOne/weekOne.md

 This is basically saying:
 + Any work on previous projects has to be done **outside** the regular Wednesday meetings
 + Necessary because of the library showcasing and eventual publishing on *inertia7*
-+ Talk to me or David if you are ready to start publishing
++ Talk to me or David if you are ready to start publishing cd